One month free — 20 contractor spots, then they're gone.

 A specialty contractor is licensed for one specific trade (electrical, plumbing, HVAC, etc.) rather than holding a general residential building or remodeling license.
 Most maintenance and small-renovation work is specialty work and does not require a general contractor license.

-Yes for most trades.
+You can sign up and bid at any tier, but licensing matters for most trades in Minnesota.
 Residential remodelers (RR) and residential building contractors (BC) are licensed by DLI.
 Electricians, plumbers, and HVAC technicians are licensed under their respective trade boards.
-Handyman work under $15,000 has limited license requirements but still benefits from verification.
+Getting your license + insurance verified on your profile is what helps you win jobs over unverified competitors.

-What about Maple Grove or Plymouth contractors specifically?
+Does it cover Maple Grove or Plymouth specifically?

+Yes.
 Maple Grove (Hennepin County) and Plymouth are both inside the seven-county MSP metro and fully covered.
-ZIP code 55311 (Maple Grove) is the GTM anchor for our Twin Cities push, so contractor density is highest there and in immediately adjacent suburbs.
+ZIP code 55311 (Maple Grove) is the anchor for our Twin Cities push, so activity is highest there and in immediately adjacent suburbs — good ground if that's your service area.

-Contractors upload their certificate of insurance (COI) showing general liability of at least $300K and, if they have employees, MN workers' compensation.
-ContractShield verifies the COI is current and matches the named contractor entity.
-Expiry dates trigger an automatic re-verification.
+Upload your certificate of insurance (COI) showing general liability of at least $300K and, if you have employees, MN workers' compensation.
+ContractShield reviews the COI for currency and matches it to your contractor entity.
+Expiry dates trigger an automatic re-review so your badge stays current.

 Yes.
 Light commercial (small office build-out, retail buildout, multifamily common-area work) is supported.
 Heavy commercial and ground-up new construction is outside the platform's current scope.